Ranked from Within: Ranking Large Multimodal Models Without Labels: Analysis

 \Cref{fig:fd} presents a correlation study between the FD of dataset pairs and the correlation strength of model performance on those datasets.
 We observe a strong correlation for FDs computed using text input features, while FDs measured by image features show a weaker correlation.
 This suggests that text input similarity is likely a more influential factor for model performance correlation than image similarity.
 Additionally, orange stars are used to label the points representing the lowest FD for each dataset.
-Moreover, OCRVQA shows a low correlation strength with other datasets (Fig.~\ref{fig:aol}).
-The closest dataset in prompt feature space is TextVQA, with a FD of 124, which is considerably higher than the lowest FDs observed between other dataset pairs, typically around 70 or lower.
+Moreover, OCRVQA shows a low correlation strength with other datasets (\cref{fig:aol}).
+The closest dataset in prompt feature space is TextVQA, with a FD of $124$, which is considerably higher than the lowest FDs observed between other dataset pairs, typically around $70$ or lower.
 This difference sheds light on the weak model performance correlation between OCRVQA and other OCR-focused datasets.

-\paragraph{Ranking LMMs by a labeled subset of target domain.} \Cref{tab:subset} presents the correlation strength between model performance on $50$ labeled instances in the target domain and the overall performance across the entire dataset.
-We observe that a small labeled set can provides good rankings.
-Yet, while the sampled data are not representative, such way may not reliably capture the model ranking for the full dataset~\cite{polo2024tinybenchmarks} In contrast, the method \textbf{NLL}\textsubscript{min} gives consistently high correlation, highlighting the potential of uncertainty-based methods for effective model ranking.
+\paragraph{Ranking LMMs by a labeled subset of the target domain.} \Cref{tab:subset} presents the correlation strength between model performance on $50$ labeled instances in the target domain and the overall performance across the entire dataset.
+We observe that a small labeled set can provide a good ranking.
+However, such an approach may not fully capture the model ranking across the entire dataset, since the sampled data may not be representative~\cite{polo2024tinybenchmarks}.
+In contrast, \textbf{NLL}\textsubscript{max} gives a more stable correlation, highlighting the potential of uncertainty-based methods for effective model ranking without data annotation.